 Runs over 60 minutes

 If you’re running long distances you may find your energy levels begin to dip as your glycogen stores deplete.
 Avoid the wall – that bonking feeling when your glycogen stores are zapped and there’s nothing left in the tank – by fuelling your run with a pre-run snack or a small, easily digestible meal that contains around 30g of carbohydrate.
-A sweet potato and tuna, porridge with nut butter, a bagel and hummus or a Veloforte Pronto bar, which contains 80mg of natural caffeine for extra zip, are all good options.
+A sweet potato and tuna, porridge with nut butter, a bagel and hummus are all good.
+Or a Veloforte Avanti bar, which contains 40g of dual-source carbs and some helpful natural electrolytes.

 On longer runs, so anything over 90 minutes, you’ll benefit from taking on fuel for energy as you run too.
 Simple carbohydrates offer the quickest hit and it’s best to fuel earlier rather than later as your body needs time to process the carbohydrates – it can take up to 15 minutes to feel the effects depending on the person.